 The curved lens and wrap-around design of the glasses fit quite close to the face.
 While the fit was generally fine for our testers, they are more prone to make contact with our cheeks than most of the models we tested.
 You can adjust how close the glasses sit to your face with the Advancer nose bridge.
 While this system does work well for its intended purpose, testers found the top portion of the nose pad to make unwanted contact with the brow.

 Oakley's focus on eye protection is apparent in this well made set of glasses, they are comparable to the Smith Attack Max and the 100% Speedcraft in this metric.
-The POC Do Half Blade offer nearly as much eye protection, with slightly less coverage and a touch more air movement around the eyes.
-The Julbo Aero doesn't really compare to the other competitors.
-It has less coverage, a less curved shape, and a design that promotes air circulation and provides less protection from the wind.
+The 100% Glendale, however, offers better coverage than any other model we tested.

 The arms attach high on the outside edges of the frame with a small but solid hinge, and they dip slightly before extending straight back.
 The dip of the arms puts them slightly lower on the side of the head and helps reduce potential conflict with helmets that have more temporal lobe coverage.

 The overall frame quality appears to be very good, and the thoughtful additions like the adjustable nosepiece and two arm lengths are welcome additions that can help enhance your comfort when in use.
-The frame feels robust and durable and somewhat less bulky than that on the 100% Speedcraft.
+The frame feels robust, durable, somewhat less bulky than that on the 100% Speedcraft.
 It also feels stouter and less flimsy than the super-lightweight frame of Julbo Aero.
-It's hard to draw a direct comparison to the frameless design of the Smith Attack Max since the designs are so different.

 The Flight Jacket comes with both a small zippered case and a microfiber storage/lens cleaning bag.
 The case is small, just bigger than the glasses, making it somewhat more packable than the larger cases included with the Smith Attack Max and the 100% Speedcraft.
 The inside of the case is lined with a soft felt-like material that won't damage the lenses or the frames.
 The storage bag is relatively standard with a drawstring at the top, but it also has an extra sleeve on the outside to store an extra lens or the 2nd set of included arms.